MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.bitwise.parity.md

 Package: [Microsoft.Quantum.QSharp.Foundation](https://nuget.org/packages/Microsoft.Quantum.QSharp.Foundation)

-Returns the bitwise PARITY of an integer (1 if its binary representation contains odd number of ones and 0 otherwise).
+Returns the bitwise PARITY of an integer.

 ```qsharp
 function Parity (a : Int) : Int
 ```

+## Description

+This function returns the bitwise parity of the[two's complement](https://en.wikipedia.org/wiki/Signed_number_representations#Two's_complement)representation of its input, returning `1` if that representationcontains an odd number of ones, and returning `0` otherwise.

 ## Input